-Brendan Smith, T.D. is the T.D. for Cavan-Monaghan and the Chair of the Fianna Fáil Parliamentary Party and Chair of the Oireachtas Committee on Foreign Affairs and Trade and Defence
+Brendan Smith is a T.D. for Cavan-Monaghan and Co-Chair of the British-Irish Parliamentary Assembly and Chair of the Fianna Fáil Parliamentary Party.

 Born in Cavan, June 1956.
 Married to Anne McGarry.